nicholas-long/environment/zet/20230905160850/README.md

   - [20230905030303](/zet/20230905030303/README.md) script to get github release links #script #github
 - i could either use shortcuts or write little bash stubs that fix up the working directory?
 - should little programs or commands in here contain references to each other by name?
+- uses scripts run during enrich stage to keep the list of shortcuts up to date
+  - [20221008063052](/zet/20221008063052/README.md) autorunning scripts in cards
+  - script is in file `autoexec_enrich`

 ```bash
 ./graphquery @shortcmd